 We provide additional resources and support for children with special needs.
 The schools produce an Individual Education Plan (IEP) for children who require one.
-This sets out targets for the nature of the special need and outlines how the schools will aim to address the need.
-Targets are set in collaboration with pupil and parents, so that we can review and monitor the progress of each child.
+This sets out the nature of the special need and outlines how the schools will aim to address the need.
+It also sets out targets for improvement, so that we can review and monitor the progress of each child.